tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ```

 Perform a break interrupt.
 The exact behavior changes slightly, based on whether
-the CPU is in native or emulation mode. (.e is 1 in emulation mode.)
+the CPU is in native or emulation mode. (e is 1 in emulation mode.)

 In emulation mode:

-1. PC (Program Counter) is incremented by 2 bytes.
+1. .PC (Program Counter) is incremented by 2 bytes.
-1. PC is pushed onto the stack.
+1. .PC is pushed onto the stack.
-1. P (flags) is pushed to the stack.
+1. .P (flags) is pushed to the stack.
-1. The B flag is set.
+1. The **b** flag is set.
-1. The D (Decimal) flag is cleared, forcing the CPU into binary mode.
+1. The **d** (Decimal) flag is cleared, forcing the CPU into binary mode.
 1. The CPU reads the address from the IRQ vector at $FFFE and jumps there.

 In native mode:

-1. PC is incremented by 2 bytes
+1. .PC is incremented by 2 bytes
-1. PBR (Program Bank) is pushed the stack
+1. .X (Program Bank) is pushed the stack
-1. PC is pushed to the stack
+1. .PC is pushed to the stack
-1. P (flags) is pushed to the stack
+1. .P (flags) is pushed to the stack
-1. The D (Decimal) flag is cleared, forcing the CPU into binary mode.
+1. The **d** (Decimal) flag is cleared, forcing the CPU into binary mode.
 1. The CPU reads the address from the BRK vector at $00FFE6 and jumps there.

 See the [Vectors](#vectors) section for the break vector.

 [top](#instructions-by-opcode)